With its magnificent coastline, pristine river systems and panoramic views, the Shire of Gingin is a unique and exciting place to live and visit.

 Top Things to Do in Gingin

-- Historical Gingin Railway Station – Open from Friday to Sunday and public holidays the beautifully restored Gingin Railway Station offers tourism information, local products, antiques and collectables, alpaca products and a home-style café.
+- Historical Gingin Railway Station – Open from Tuesday to Sunday and public holidays the beautifully restored Gingin Railway Station offers tourism information, local products, historical information and a home-style café.

 - Pioneer Pavilion and Jim Gordon VC Trail – Inside the pavilion is a great spot for a BBQ or picnic and the Jim Gordon boardwalk trail through the lush ferns of the river is so peaceful and lovely.